Calib - Camera Calibrator

 - Accurate intrinsic and extrinsic camera calibration with a number of configurable camera/lens models.

-- OpenCV's camera model.
+- OpenCV's 18-parameter camera model based on Brown/Conrady.
 Individual parameters can be turned on/off.

 - Halcon's Division model for perspective cameras.

 - Camera models can be exported as "undistortion maps" and "unprojection maps" for very fast projection/unprojection and compatibility with a wide variety of software frameworks.

 - Robust parameter optimization with Huber-norm loss and non-monotonic trust-region search.